Ghostofam/OLX_Scrapper/README.md

 2. Navigate to OLX Pakistan
 3. Go to the Mobile Phones section
 4. Apply location filters (Punjab > Lahore by default)
-5. Set price range filters (10,000 - 20,000 PKR by default)
+5. Set price range filters (10,000 - 50,000 PKR by default)
 6. Scroll and load more listings (limited to 2 scrolls in the current implementation)
-7. Extract listing URLs to `extracted_links.csv`
+7. Extract listing URLs to `extracted_links.csv` and the database
 8. Visit each listing URL and extract detailed information
-9. Save all scraped data to `scrapped_data.csv`
+9. Save all scraped data to `scrapped_data.csv` and the database
 10. Wait for user input before closing the browser

 ### Customizing the Scraper